room442/CryptoLabs/README.md

 README is not implemented.

-in master-nastya brench other version.
+in master-nastya branch other version.